The official IELTS by IDP app is here! Download it today.

 Using complex sentences effectively in your IELTS test can showcase your language proficiency and improve your overall score.
 Try these three tips for including complex sentences in your writing:

-1. Practice sentence combining: Before your IELTS test, practise combining simple sentences into complex ones by using conjunctions.
+1. Practise sentence combining: Before your IELTS test, practise combining simple sentences into complex ones by using conjunctions.
 Ask a teacher for feedback.

 2. Vary sentence structure: While it’s important to use complex sentences in your IELTS Writing test, avoid overusing them.
 Aim to include a mix of sentence types in your responses.
 This demonstrates your ability to use English flexibly.